 Government and Politics

-Our workshops bring Israeli and Palestinian speakers who are active in politics within their communities, lobbying government and advocating for an end to the conflict through non-violent means.
+Our workshops bring Israeli and Palestinian speakers who are active in politics within their communities through lobbying government and advocating for an end to the conflict through non-violent means.
 Students will have the chance to engage with international politics and learn about the actions of civil society in Israel-Palestine.

 WJEC- Welsh Baccalaureate